Ensemble Watermarks for Large Language Models: Background Related Work

 \subsection{Watermarking Approaches}

-\paragraph{Post-hoc detection.}In this case, it is assumed that the LLM has already completed text generation sometime in the past.
-The methods in this group attempt to detect the generated text without employing any watermark or other modifications to either the LLM or the final output.
-Notable examples of this group are the classifier by OpenAI~\cite{kirchner_new_2023}, GPTZero~\cite{tian_gptzero_2023} or DetectGPT~\citep{mitchell_detectgpt_2023} who uses the probability curvature of text sampled from a LLM.
-DetectGPT utilizes the property that text tends to occupy negative curvature regions of the log probability of the model.
-This implies that any minor modifications to a sentence will result in a reduction in its log likelihood.
-This is because an LLM continuously strives to attain the optimal probability for each sentence.
-More post-hoc methods can be found in the survey by~\citet{jawahar_automatic_2020}.
-Post-hoc detection methods have the benefit that they can be used on any suspected texts without any prerequisites, but they are susceptible to break by user attacks and become less effective with complex language models \cite{chakraborty_possibilities_2023}
+\paragraph{Post-hoc detection.}The techniques in this category aim to identify machine-generated text without adding watermarks or altering either the LLM itself or its output.
+Notable examples of methods in this include the classifier developed by OpenAI~\cite{kirchner_new_2023}, GPTZero~\cite{tian_gptzero_2023}, and DetectGPT~\citep{mitchell_detectgpt_2023} which utilizes the probability curvature of text sampled from an LLM.
+DetectGPT relies on the principle that text typically exists within negative curvature regions of a model's log probability.
+This means that even minor changes to a sentence will decrease its log likelihood, as an LLM continuously aims to optimize the probability of each sentence.
+Additional post-hoc methods can be found in the survey by~\citet{jawahar_automatic_2020}.
+One advantage of post-hoc detection methods is that they can be applied to any suspected text without prior requirements.
+However, they are vulnerable to user attacks and become less effective with more complex language models \citep{chakraborty_possibilities_2023}.